U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

 ![](README_files/1-MLR/unnamed-chunk-13-1.png)<!-- -->

-> **Note**: That if you increase the average car ownership (ACO) it will
+> **Note**: If you increase the average car ownership (ACO) it will tend
-> tend to increase the number of trips per dwelling unit (TODU).
-This
+> to increase the number of trips per dwelling unit (TODU).
+This makes
-> makes sense.
-Try analyzing the other relations and check if it is
+> sense.
+Try analyzing the other relations and check if it is coherent.
-> coherent.

 #### Plot correlation heatmaps